cindymit/LVL-Up-Video-Game-Finder/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Add axios api call to find and use data from RAWG's Video Games Database.
-- Render data on page
+- Render and log data on webpage.
+- Create a search bar that logs search text input.
-- Allow user to choose favorites
+- Allow user to search for video game by keyword (e.g. title name: Destiny)
+- Change background of search results divider to image stored in api data.

 #### PostMVP

-*These are examples only.
-Replace with your own Post-MVP features.*
+- Create and code second search bar to allow users to search by platforms. (e.g. platform name: Playstation 5)

 - Add second API
 - Use local storage to save user favorites